 Music Entries (Vocal, Instrumental, Percussion):

-For dance, the demonstration of adavus, short dance pieces, and elaborate abhinaya responses have more weightage (nearly 80%) than the memorized mudras and recitation of nomenclature.
-Within each question, the grade (1 to 5) that occurs most often is the grade that is given for that question.
+For dance, the demonstration of adavus and elaborate abhinaya responses have more weightage (nearly 80%) than the memorized mudras and recitation of nomenclature.

-For music, the singing pieces have more weightage than questions on naming of swaras or explaining theoretical concepts.
-Within each question, the grade (1 to 5) that occurs most often is the grade that is given for that question.
+For music, performance of pieces have more weightage than questions on naming of swaras or explaining theoretical concepts.

 The certification process is agnostic of Bani or Style, and feedback is given keeping that in mind.